fynv/VkInline/README.md

 ```

-I will continue to work on to expose the rasterization and ray-tracing functionality in a similar fashion.
+I will work on to expose the rasterization and ray-tracing functionality in a similar fashion.

 ## Installation